Laysan albatross

 The Laysan albatross (Phoebastria immutabilis) is a large seabird that ranges across the North Pacific.
 The Northwestern Hawaiian Islands are home to 99.7% of the population.
 This small (for its family) gull-like albatross is the second-most common seabird in the Hawaiian Islands, with an estimated population of 1.18 million birds, and is currently expanding (or possibly re-expanding) its range to new islands.
 The Laysan albatross was first described as Diomedea immutabilis by Lionel Walter Rothschild, in 1893, on the basis of a specimen from Laysan Island.

 Etymology

-It is named for Laysan, one of its breeding colonies in the Northwestern Hawaiian Islands.
+It is named for Laysan, one of its breeding colonies in the Northwestern Hawaiian Islands and the island where the type specimen was collected.
+The genus name, Phoebastria, comes from Greek phoibastria, meaning a prophetess.
+The species name, immutabilis, is Latin for "unchanging" and refers to the similarity of immature birds' plumage to that of adults.

 Description

 The Laysan albatross averages 81 cm in length and has a wingspan of 195 to 203 cm.
 Males, which weigh 2.4 to 4.1 kg, are larger than females, which weigh 1.9 to 3.6 kg.
 This albatross has blackish-gray upperwing, mantle, back, upper rump, and tail, and its head, lower rump, and underparts are white.
 It has a black smudge around the eye, and its underwing pattern varies between individuals, with some having narrower black margins and variable amounts of black in the underwing coverts.
 Finally, the bill is pink with a dark tip.
 Juveniles have a gray bill and a dark upper rump.
 This species does not have a breeding plumage.

 The Laysan albatross is usually easy to identify.
 In the North Pacific, it is simple to separate from the other relatively common albatross, the all black black-footed albatross.
 It can be distinguished from the very rare short-tailed albatross by its all-dark back and smaller size.
 The Laysan albatross's plumage has been compared to that of a gull, two-toned with a dark gray mantle and wings and a white underside and head.